sparker888/sparker888-archive/README.md

 ## Aloha 🤙 and thanks for stopping by.

-I'm a 🚀 Space, 🐬 Sea and 🚗 Car Geek.
-I'm passionate about 📸 photography and 🖥️ website design and development.
-My business is a Gatsby partner.
+I'm a Gatsby dev @GoGravital and an 🚁 FAA-certified drone pilot.
+My business is a 💜Gatsby partner.

-## 💡 Why I'm love using Gatsby + Tailwind + Twin
+## 💡 Why I love using Gatsby + Tailwind + Twin

 **Why Gatsby?**